packagist/private-packagist-docs/docs/cloud/github-integration-setup.md

 <div class="row column">
     <div class="callout success">
         <p>
-            This guide explains how to setup an OAuth integration for Private Packagist Cloud with GitHub Enterprise Cloud/Server.
+            This guide explains how to set up an OAuth integration for Private Packagist Cloud with GitHub Enterprise Cloud/Server.
             If you use their public service on GitHub.com, these instructions are not relevant to you.
         </p>
         <p>If you are using our Self-Hosted product, please <a href="/docs/self-hosted/github-integration-setup">use this guide</a>.</p>